MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/mbae/element-purchase.md

 ---
-Description: Purchase
-MS-HAID: MBAE.element\_Purchase
-MSHAttr:
-- PreferredSiteName:MSDN
-- PreferredLib:/library/windows/apps
+Description: Defines the mobile broadband Purchase profile to be used for the mobile network.

 Search.Product: eADQiWindows 10XVcnh
 title: Purchase
 ms.assetid: 44162498-f0ee-415b-9b7d-19d7997f40b6